MALTA (EU) RESIDENCY & CITIZENSHIP

 1. Real estate investment is required

-2. Property purchase or rental qualifies
+2. Property rental (or purchase) qualifies

-3. Real estate is only one component
+3. Real estate is only one of several requirements

 Q: How easy is it to get Malta citizenship?